Acer Laptop RepairTeardown

 motherboard and battery

 The loudspeaker is on the right.
-The Swift SF514-52 uses the high-quality dual loudspeaker.
+The Swift SF514-52 uses a high-quality dual loudspeaker.
 The tune trope has a reasonable size.

 loudspeaker